haris-afr/stockmarketapp-cs101/README.md

 # stockmarketapp-cs101
-Stock market app by Haris Afridi, Ahsan Ali Shaikh, Daniyal Ali, Usman Musawar for CS101 SE.
+<h2>Stock market app by Haris Afridi, Ahsan Ali Shaikh, Daniyal Ali, Usman Musawar for CS101 SE.</h2>

 This project uses the C++ & the SFML 2.6.2 library for C++.
 This project was made in Visual Studio and Dev C++